glea94/From-The-Fog-Data-Resource-Pack-26_2/README.md

 [**CC BY-NC-SA 4.0**](https://github.com/LunarEclipseStudios/From-The-Fog/blob/main/LICENSE.md)
 (Attribution-NonCommercial-ShareAlike).
 In line with that license, this port:

-- credits Lunar Eclipse Studios as the original authors,
+- credits Lunar Eclipse Studios and Bret06 as the original authors,
 - is shared non-commercially,
 - and is released under the same CC BY-NC-SA 4.0 license.